AxelSchwanke/RepData_PeerAssessment1/PA1_template.md

 #### Time-series plot

-The following figure shows the time-series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).
+The following figure shows the time-series plot of the 5-minute interval (x-axis) and the average number of steps taken within the 5-minute interval, averaged across all days (y-axis).

 ```r
 plot(intervals, avg_steps_per_interval, type="l", lwd=2,